 Director of Clinical Career Support Services

 Provide extensive, quality career development resources for the ARCOM medical student population years I-IV through various formats including one-on-one residency counseling meetings, small and large group presentations, seminars, workshops and information sessions.
 Additionally, the Director of Clinical Career Support Services is responsible for the development and distribution of materials to the ARCOM population that center around residency placement and match preparation.
 Oversees the implementation and tracking of the Careers in Medicine (CiM) curriculum for students and faculty.
 Oversees the implementation and tracking of the career development curriculum.
-Coordinates collaboration efforts between several departments including the ARCOM Academies and Advisors, Clinical Medicine Department, Graduate Medical Education, and the Office of Student Affairs.
+Coordinates collaboration efforts between several departments including the ARCOM Dean’s Office, Faculty Advisors, Clinical Medicine Department, Graduate Medical Education, and the Office of Academic Affairs.
+Coordinates the collection of information for Medical Student Performance Evaluation (MSPE) letters.

 ESSENTIAL FUNCTIONS AND RESPONSIBILITIES